Measuring School Climate

 The U.S. Center for Disease Control and Prevention recommends school climate reform as a scientifically sound strategy that promotes healthy relationships, school connectedness and dropout prevention.
 The Institute of Education Sciences (IES) includes school climate as a strategy for drop out prevention.
 And, the U.S Department of Education recommends school climate reform as an evidence-based strategy to prevent violence.
 In fact, the U.S. Department of Education is investing in school climate improvement efforts as a fundamentally important school reform strategy.

-The Comprehensive School Climate Inventory (CSCI) is one of the nation’s most scientifically sound and helpful surveys that provide immediate feedback on how students, parents, school personnel and even community members perceive your school's particular climate for learning.
+The Comprehensive School Climate Inventory (CSCI) is one of the nation’s most scientifically sound and helpful surveys that provide immediate feedback on how students, parents, and school personnel perceive your school's particular climate for learning.
 Vetted by the National School Climate Council, three independent reviews of school climate measures, a core group of practice and policy leaders, the CSCI is considered to be one of the top school climate surveys in the field.
 This social, emotional and civic as well as intellectual information provides a foundation for the five-stage school climate improvement process.
+Click here to read Frequently Asked Questions for Researchers.